 Your passion is to help others bring about a healthier lifestyle through their diet and nutrition.
 We provide experiences to prepare you to become a registered dietitian through supervised practice and graduate level coursework.
 Whether your interest is clinical, outpatient, community, wellness, sports nutrition or food service operations, we’ll ensure you reach your goal.
-Gain in-depth experience through Lipscomb University’s 39-week internship in dietetics.
+Gain in-depth experience through Lipscomb University’s 37-week internship in dietetics.

 Expect excellence in the classroom and in your supervised practice settings.
 We've designed a graduate level curriculum that will help you advance in competencies expected for entry level dietitians.
 Gain invaluable experience by serving the community and becoming committed to the Code of Ethics of the Academy of Nutrition and Dietetics.
-You'll gain at least 1,220 hours of practice experience along with your coursework from August to May.
+You'll gain the required hours of practice experience along with your coursework from August to May.